yaokai-liu/xParse/README.md

 ### Arithmetic Expression

 **Definition:**
-An `ArithExpression` is an arithmetic expression in `{` and `}` brackets in a xParseer expression or in statements in a xParseer program.
+An `ArithExpression` is an arithmetic expression in `{` and `}` brackets in a xParser expression or in statements in a xParser program.

-In xParseer programs, expressions always are part of statements.
+In xParser programs, expressions always are part of statements.

 There are some different expressions:
 - **Literal Values:**
-  Literal values are those numbers or strings with no variables.
+  Literal values are those numbers or strings without variables.

 - **Variables**:
   variables are those identifiers consistent with only lower letters, digits and underscore, and must start with lower letters.